-- A. This course is the third of four semesters of music theory study required in music major curriculums.
-Music Theory I-IV and Musicianship I-IV are core requirements in all these degree programs and are taken as corequisites and in sequence.
-They form the foundation of a musician's skills and literacy, and are, in addition to a student's performance audition, the placement testing focus for transferring music students to a four-year program. - B. Course transferability: Based on evaluations at the njtransfer.org website, Music Theory and Musicianship courses transfer as the equivalent theory program for Associate and Bachelor degrees in the Arts and Fine Arts.
+A. This course is the fourth of four semesters of music theory study required in music major curriculums.
+Music Theory I-IV and Musicianship I-IV are core requirements in all AFA music degree programs.
+Each level of Music Theory is co-requisite with the corresponding level of Musicianship and the levels must be taken in sequence.
+They form the foundation of a musician's skills and literacy, and are, in addition to a student's performance audition, the placement testing focus for transferring music students to a four-year program.

+B. Course transferability: Based on evaluations at the njtransfer.org website, Music Theory and Musicianship courses transfer as the equivalent theory program for Associate and Bachelor degrees in the Arts and Fine Arts.